SpatiumPortae/portal/README.md

 curl -s https://raw.githubusercontent.com/SpatiumPortae/portal/master/scripts/install.sh | bash
 ```

-On MacOS or Linux, if you are using Homebrew:
+On macOS or Linux, if you are using Homebrew:
 ```bash
 brew install SpatiumPortae/homebrew-portal/portal
 ```